CNMAT/OpenSoundControl.org/publications/2001-Preparation-for-Interactive-Live-Computer-Performance-in-Collaboration-with-a-Symphony-Orchestra.md

 # Preparation for Interactive Live Computer Performance in Collaboration with a Symphony Orchestra

-Timothy Madden, Ronald SmithBruce , Matthew Wright, David Wessel. *Preparation for Interactive Live Computer Performance in Collaboration with a Symphony Orchestra*.
+Timothy Madden, Ronald Bruce Smith, Matthew Wright, David Wessel. *Preparation for Interactive Live Computer Performance in Collaboration with a Symphony Orchestra*.
 2001.
 ICMC 2001.

 **Abstract**: This paper describes the design, implementation, and use of an interactive computer-based instrument in the context of a composition for orchestra and live electronics.
 We will begin with an overview of the piece from a compositional point of view, emphasizing the musical goals for the electronics aspect.
 Then we will discuss the extremely demanding technical requirements of integrating live electronics with a full orchestra.
 We will describe the interactive instrument in detail, emphasizing the novel mapping of performer's gestures to computer-generated sound events and the novel OpenSound Control-based structure of the software.